timvisee/lazymc/docs/extras.md

 Some extra steps and recommendations when using lazymc:

 Before you use this in production, always ensure starting and stopping the server works as expected by connecting to it once.
-Watch `lazymc`s output while it starts and stops.
+Watch lazymc's output while it starts and stops.
 If stopping results in errors, fix this first to prevent corrupting world/user data.